jeremyong/learningit/README.md

 Note that the working tree of `cool-branch` contains `A` because we had moved `HEAD` to point to `A`.
 Running `git checkout -b branch-name` creates a new branch off of the current location of `HEAD`.
-If we now edit the file, it will look initially like:
+If we now edit the file, it will look like:

 > Now is the time for all good men to come to
 > the aid of their country.
 This is just a